Credential Stuffing

 The prevalence of credential stuffing can be attributed to several factors:

-3. Advancements in Attack Techniques: The sophistication of bots and automated tools has increased, allowing attackers to execute large-scale credential-stuffing campaigns with ease.
+Advancements in Attack Techniques: Bots and automated tools have become more sophisticated, allowing attackers to execute large-scale credential-stuffing campaigns efficiently.

 Implications of Credential Stuffing